Skip to main content

 The temptation in FMCG loyalty is to make the programme too complicated.
 Tiered earning structures, multiple reward types, gamification layers: these can work in high-frequency categories with engaged, digitally active consumers, but they add cost and complexity that is hard to justify in a category with low per-unit margins and infrequent purchase cycles.
 Start with a clear, simple mechanic.
 Add complexity only when you have the data to prove it adds engagement rather than friction.

-Brandfire's sales promotions team has worked with CPG and FMCG brands across Ireland and international markets to design on-pack loyalty mechanics that balance consumer engagement with commercial rigour.
+Brandfire's sales promotions team has worked with CPG and FMCG brands across Ireland and international markets to design on-pack loyalty mechanics that balance consumer engagement with commercial rigour, from Avonmore Cream's summer on-pack promotion to Aldi's nationwide receipt-upload footfall drive.
 The approach is always to start with the brand's specific objectives and work backwards to the mechanic, rather than applying a template.
+For brands considering the wider promotional landscape alongside a loyalty mechanic, our guide to choosing an FMCG promotion agency in Ireland covers what to look for in a partner.

 Technology and Platforms for CPG Loyalty